top of page

 Forever Chemicals, Forgotten People: PFAS, Regulation, and Who Gets Left Behind

 I served as an aircraft mechanic in the U.S. Navy from 2016 to 2021.
 Back then, I didn’t think about what I was breathing in or standing in.
-You clean and maintain the aircraft.
-You handle fuel and you wash gear.
-You are standing around and handling materials used to treat and prevent corrosion and preserve the aircraft.
+I cleaned and maintained the aircraft.
+I handled fuel and washed gear.
+I stood around and dealt with materials used to treat and prevent corrosion and preserve the aircraft.
 That was the job.
 Nobody explained what those chemicals were, and nobody warned us about what they could do.
-It wasn’t until those first few years after gett
+It wasn’t until those first few years after getting out

 Gonzo